 Microsoft Excel presents a simple, yet effective way to organize and quantify data.
 For this reason, it is one of the most widely used programs, useful to everyone from students to businessmen and institutions.
 This wide range of usage can also mean that some Excel files carry sensitive information, making it necessary to protect this data somehow.
 Microsoft provided a solution in the form of Excel's in-built password protection feature that allows users to lock either the whole document or specific sheets and cells to keep some information private.

-But forgetting the password on your Excel can mean that you are unable to access the protected document.
-If this is the predicament you find yourself in, this article will offer you various ways to unprotect excel file with all possible solutions.
+But how do you unprotect an excel workbook if you forgot the password?
+If this is the predicament you find yourself in, this article will tell you how to unprotect excel file with all possible solutions.

 1. What Kinds of Passwords Does Excel Have?